AcceleratedLinux/accelerated-linux/linux/Documentation/filesystems/proc.rst

  Ngid                        NUMA group ID (0 if none) Pid                         process id
- PPid                        process id of the parent process TracerPid                   PID of process tracing this process (0 if not) Uid                         Real, effective, saved set, and  file system UIDs Gid                         Real, effective, saved set, and  file system GIDs FDSize                      number of file descriptor slots currently allocated
+ PPid                        process id of the parent process TracerPid                   PID of process tracing this process (0 if not, or
+                             the tracer is outside of the current pid namespace) Uid                         Real, effective, saved set, and  file system UIDs Gid                         Real, effective, saved set, and  file system GIDs FDSize                      number of file descriptor slots currently allocated